 Nicholas reveals his admiration for Willie Nelson's recording technique, whether he would be irritated if RCA raided the vaults for a compilation, why he prefers having an outside producer in the studio, the impetus behind Black recording a recent album of sublime love ballads with Cracker Barrel entitled When I Said I Do, a soon to be released song called "The Last Day," written after the unexpected passing of Black's father, and shares a timetable for the black hatted-balladeer's 11th album comprised of original material, long clamored for by ardent fans.

 Don't hesitate to visit Black's official website for complete tour dates.
-Up next is a May 29 gig at the Carolina Theatre in Durham, N.C., where you can witness both artists in action.
 Nicholas' official Facebook is also accessible in case you wish to interact directly with the Houston songwriter, keep track of his latest activities, or watch vintage home movies and performance clips.

 The Hayden Nicholas Interview, Part Three